Symmetry-driven Phononic Metamaterials: Breaking spatial symmetries

-In a similar fashion, it is possible to design phononic metamaterials with cross-couplings different from acoustic and elastodynamic Willis couplings by harnessing additional asymmetries provided by piezoelectric constituents.
-The piezoelectric effect describes the change in electric polarization in certain solids when they are mechanically strained.
+Combined with the presence of electric charges, spatial inversion symmetry breaking allows one to couple mechanical and electric fields.
+This electromechanical coupling is a feature of piezoelectric materials, which is directly related to the broken centro-symmetry of their atomic structure\cite{Mason1950fk}.
+It is evidenced by the change in electric polarization in the material upon mechanical strain.
 In turn, the inverse piezoelectric effect corresponds to the generation of stress in response to an electric field.
-The origin of this electromechanical coupling is a crystalline structure with broken spatial symmetry\cite{Mason1950fk}.
 Accordingly, the stress in a piezoelectric material is related to the gradient of the displacement field and the gradient of the electric potential field via the relation $\Stress=\elas:\grad\disp+\tp{\Piezoelectricmodule}\cdot\grad\potential$, where $\Piezoelectricmodule$ is the piezoelectric coupling tensor in stress-charge form and $\potential$ is the electric potential.
 Similarly, the electric displacement field $ \Edisplacement$ in a piezoelectric medium is also a function of the same fields through the relation $\Edisplacement=\Piezoelectricmodule\cdot\grad\disp-\Permittivity\cdot\grad\potential$ where $\Permittivity$ is the dielectric permittivity tensor.
-While the local Willis effect and the piezoelectric effect are seemingly unrelated phenomena, they both describe a form of coupling between physical fields as the result of spatial-symmetry breaking at the microscale (BOX1).
-In Willis materials, it is the coupling of dynamics and elasticity by breaking elastic impedance symmetry; in piezoelectricity, it is the coupling of electrostatics and elasticity by breaking centrosymmetry in the atomic structure.
-Shmuel and collaborators\cite{PernasSalomon2019JMPS,pernassalomn2020prapplied,rps20201wm,KOSTA2022ijss,muhafra2021,Muhafra2023PRApplied} showed that the combination of these broken atomic and mesoscale symmetries leads to an emergent constitutive coupling between electrostatics and dynamics, such that the electric polarization and velocity fields are coupled as are the linear momentum and the electric field, by the so-called electromomentum couplings\cite{PernasSalomon2019JMPS} (Fig.\,\ref{fig:Spatial}d).
-As a result, each one of the kinetic fields (stress, linear momentum density, electric displacement) depends on all three kinematic fields (strain, velocity, electric field) (BOX1).
-In symbolic matrix notation, the constitutive relations of electromomentum-coupled materials take the form